Update: ‘Subaru Solterra STI Concept’ section added.

 Subaru Solterra in Australia & New Zealand

-The sister model Toyota bZ4X has received the green signal for launch in the Trans-Tasman markets, but that’s not the case with the Solterra.
+While the Toyota bZ4X has received the green signal for launch in the Trans-Tasman markets, that’s not the case with the Solterra.
 In New Zealand, a launch is under consideration, as Subaru and the New Zealand subsidiary discuss the model’s availability.
+In May 2021, Wallis Dumper, Subaru New Zealand’s Managing Director, said that the NZ subsidiary is thrilled about the first Subaru EV announcement but “there is no timeline (for the NZ launch) to share.”

 We are thrilled that Subaru has announced its first electric vehicle, however we are still in discussions with Subaru Corporation about availability for the New Zealand market.
 Future electric vehicle projects form part of ongoing dialogue between Subaru of New Zealand and the factory.Wallis Dumper, Managing Director, Subaru (New Zealand)

 In Australia, the local subsidiary is holding talks with the factory to understand if it can get enough allocation, suggests a report from goauto.com.au.
-More details should emerge in the coming months on the global launch timeline when the Solterra premieres.
+More details should emerge in the coming months.

 Subaru Electric Car FAQs

-Subaru has announced that the Solterra is on sale in the U.S. in mid-2022.
+Subaru has announced that the Solterra will go on sale in the U.S. in mid-2022.

 What will be the Subaru Electric car price?